Ministry of National Defence (East Germany): Minister of Defence

 The NVA was administered through the Ministry of National Defense, one of the principal branches of the national government.
 The ministers of National Defense were:

+Timeline

 Hierarchy

 The Minister of National Defence was assisted by a colloquium of deputy ministers who were also chiefs of certain key administrations within the ministry.

 In 1987 the deputy ministers and their assignments were as follows: